bxt/ivrea/README.md

 * [ASCII table](https://de.wikipedia.org/wiki/American_Standard_Code_for_Information_Interchange#ASCII-Tabelle) for converting bits / numbers to letters and back manually
 * Wikipedia articles about [ICs](https://en.wikipedia.org/wiki/Integrated_circuit)
-* [How to Use a Breadboard](https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard/all) compehensive tutorial about the very basics
+* [How to Use a Breadboard](https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard/all) comprehensive tutorial about the very basics
 * Also in the shopping list below you can usually find the data sheets about the particular components

-### Glosary and German translations
+### Glossary and German translations

 * `V` / Voltage in volt, de: Spannung in Volt
 * `I` / Current in amps / amperes, de: Strom / Stromstärke in Ampere